GenCeption: Evaluate Vision LLMs with Unlabeled Unimodal Data: GenCeption

 \subsection{Procedure}

-Unlike existing MLLM benchmarks that rely on multimodal samples, GenCeption is designed to operate on unimodal datasets, significantly streamlining dataset acquisition efforts.
+Unlike existing MLLM benchmarks (often focused on VLLMs) that rely on multimodal samples, GenCeption is designed to operate on unimodal datasets, significantly streamlining dataset acquisition efforts.
 For illustrative purposes, we employ the image modality as a representative non-textual modality throughout this exposition.
-Let’s consider an image dataset $\bm{\mathcal{D}}$ comprising images $\mathbf{X}_1, \mathbf{X}_2, \ldots, \mathbf{X}_N$, similar to well-established datasets like ImageNet~\cite{deng2009imagenet}, CIFAR~\cite{krizhevsky2009learning}, and STL~\cite{coates2011analysis}.
+Let us consider an image dataset $\bm{\mathcal{D}}$ comprising images $\mathbf{X}_1, \mathbf{X}_2, \ldots, \mathbf{X}_N$, similar to well-established datasets like ImageNet~\citep{deng2009imagenet}, CIFAR~\citep{krizhevsky2009learning}, and STL~\citep{coates2011analysis}.
 Without loss of generality, any image from $\bm{\mathcal{D}}$ is denoted as $\mathbf{X}$.